-A student may take a maximum of 147 credits (depending on the course units available).
-All credits accumulated over the entire period shall be taken into account for the award of the degree.
-The students are strongly advised to seek advice from Heads of Departments and academic staff of the Departments before deciding on optional and elective course units.
+A student may take more credits above the minimum requirement of 120 credits.
+In such situations, all credits accumulated over the entire period shall be taken into account for the award of the degree.
+The students arestrongly advised to seek advice from Heads of Departments and academic staff of the Departments before deciding on optional and elective course units.